Hook Methods

 }

-The existence of this method is due to the fact that A-Parser supports dynamic config fields and within one task the config can have different values, this scenario is possible in two cases:
+The existence of this method is due to the fact that A-Parser supports dynamic config fields, and within one task, the config can have different values.
+This scenario is possible in two cases:

-• Use of overrides when calling one scraper from another for this.parser.request
+overrideswhen calling one scraper from another forthis.parser.request

-The processConf method is called once before init().
-For the cases described above, processConf is additionally called before processing each request
+The method processConf is called once before init().
+For the cases described above, processConf is additionally called before processing each request.

-Main rules for applying processConf:
+Main application rules for processConf:

 async init?()

-• Starting the browser
+- Starting the browser

-• Connecting to the database and creating tables in the DB
+this.sessionManager.init() - Connecting to the database and creating tables in the DB

-• Reading static data
+- Reading static data

-• Etc.
+- Etc.

 async destroy?()

-• Closing the browser
+- Closing the browser

-• Closing the database connection
+- Closing the DB connection

-• Etc.
+- Etc.

 async threadInit?()

-• creating a browser page (tab) for each thread
+- creating a browser page (tab) for each thread

 async threadDestroy?()